droglenc/NCMTH107/modules/CE/RRegression_CE2.md

 ## Red-Imported Fire Ants and Deer Fawns
 <img src="zimgs/RIFA.jpg" alt="RIFA" class="img-right">
 [Allen *et al.* (1997)](http://digitalcommons.unl.edu/cgi/viewcontent.cgi?article=1047&amp;context=ncfwrustaff) investigated the impact of the density of red-imported fire ants (*Solenopsis invicta*; RIFA) on the recruitment of white-tailed deer (*Odocoileus virginianus*) fawns (an index of does to fawns).
-A modified version of their results are found in [RIFA.csv](https://raw.githubusercontent.com/droglenc/NCData/master/RIFA.csv).
+A modified version of their results are found in RIFA.csv ([data](https://raw.githubusercontent.com/droglenc/NCData/master/RIFA.csv), [meta](https://raw.githubusercontent.com/droglenc/NCData/master/RIFA_meta.txt)).
 Load these data into R and produce results that can be used to answer the questions below.

 1. What is the response variable?
 1. What is the explanatory variable?